|

 his "50 Ways to Play Guitar" show for many schools

-College.
+around New England.
 He holds a Masters in Composition from New England

 Conservatory in Boston.
 He has led music for worship at a number of churches, colleges,